 Wow.
 That was rocket science, I think I may have missed my true calling! (;

-If you don’t use a microwave, check out my friend Nancy’s post on how to bake bacon in your oven for another option
+If you don’t use a microwave (because of space OR philosophy), check out my friend Nancy’s post on how to bake bacon in your oven for another option.
+I actually prefer to bake it when I have pasture raised bacon in my hands, save all that lovely, nutritious fat for another use!

 This post was shared on Slightly Indulgent Tuesday, Tasty Tuesday, Fat Tuesday, Traditional Tuesday, Hearth & Soul, Gluten Free Wednesday, What’s Cooking Wednesday, Cast Party Wednesday, Healthy 2 Day Wednesday, Kids in the Kitchen, Frugal Days Sustainable Ways, Whole Foods Wednesdays, Keep it Real Thursdays, Simple Lives Thursday, Pennywise Platter, Full plate Thursday, Thriving on Thursday, Fresh Bites Friday, Fight Back Friday, Freaky Friday, GAPS Friendly Friday, Monday Mania, Melt in Your Mouth Monday,